vita-student-projects/BEV_group4/README.md

 Another option is to train on datasets that are rich in crowdy environments to have a better representation of pedestrians and bicycles.

-Finally, to trully validate our hypotehsis, a validation run on the full NuScenes dataset could be conducted and the pedestrian IoUs of the two models could be compared.
+Finally, to truly validate our hypothesis, a validation run on the full NuScenes dataset could be conducted and the pedestrian IoUs of the two models could be compared.

 ## References
 <a id="1">[1]</a>